isakro/shoredate/README.md

 method as implemented here was originally developed for the Norwegian Skagerrak coast in south-eastern Norway, based on an empirically derived estimate of the likely elevation of sites above sea-level when they were occupied (Roalkvam 2023).

-Therefore, while the package offers way to extend the method to other areas, the degree to which it is applicable elsewhere is undetermined.
+While the package offers ways to extend and adjust the method for application in other areas, provided suitable data is available, the ways and degree to which the procedures are directly applicable elsewhere is largely undetermined and likely to vary between contexts.
 Do also note that as the method is dependent on regularities in human behaviour, and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties,